durbanlegend/thag_rs/README.md

 * Cloning gives you immediate access to the demo scripts library and the opportunity to make local changes or a fork.

 `thag_rs` uses Cargo, `syn`, `quote` and `cargo_toml` to analyse and wrap well-formed snippets and expressions into working programs.
-Well-formed input programs are identified by having a valid `fn main` (or more than one - see below) and passed unchanged to `cargo build`.
+Well-formed input programs are identified by having a valid `fn main` (or more than one - see below) and are passed unchanged to `cargo build`.

 `thag_rs` uses `syn` to parse valid code into an abstract syntax tree (AST).
-Among other benefits this prevents it being fooled by code embedded in comments or string literals, which is the curse of regular expressions and string parsing. `thag_rs` then uses the `syn` visitor mechanism to traverse the AST to identify dependencies in the code so as to generate a `Cargo.toml`.
+Among other benefits this prevents it from being fooled by code embedded in comments or string literals, which is the curse of regular expressions and string parsing. `thag_rs` then uses the `syn` visitor mechanism to traverse the AST to identify dependencies in the code so as to generate a `Cargo.toml`.
 It filters these to remove duplicates and false positives such as built-in Rust crates, renamed crates and local modules.

 Well-formedness is determined by counting occurrences of a `main` function in the AST.
 The absence of a `fn main` signifies a snippet or expression, whereas more than one `fn main` may be valid but must be actively confirmed as such by the user with the `--multimain (-m)` option.